Best Sherwin Williams white trim paints

 Sample paint colors

-Before committing to a particular paint color, it’s important to test a sample on your interior trim.
+Like I just mentioned, before committing to a particular paint color, test a sample on your interior trim.

 Samplize offers peel & stick samples of paint colors, making it easy for homeowners to try out different whites before making a final decision.